SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 # Free MongoDB GUI powered by PHP

 Visually administrate your MongoDB database.
 Create, read, update and delete your documents.<br>
-Autocompletion is available for collection fields and MongoDB keywords via `Ctrl` + `Space` keys.
+Autocompletion is available for collection fields and MongoDB keywords via `Ctrl` + `Space` keys.<br>
+You can also create and drop indexes.

 Screenshots
 -----------